luohuidong/unify-ui/packages/docs/components/data-entry/form/index.md

 ## Customized Form Control

-In some cases, you might have to use a form control that is not supplied by Unify UI.
-However, `UniFormItem` has Scoped Slots that offer a `validateStatus` state, enabling you to customize the form control as needed.
+In some cases, you might need to use a custom form control not provided by Unify UI.
+The appearance of this customized form control may behave unexpectedly when the value is invalid.
+For instance, you may want the custom form control to display a red border when the value is invalid.
+There are two methods to achieve this.

+The first method involves using `UniFormItem`, which provides Scoped Slots with a `validateStatus` state.
+When the form control's value is invalid, validateStatus is set to `error`, and when the value is valid, it is set to `success`.
+You can use this to customize the appearance of the form control:

 :::raw
 <ShowCaseCustomizedFormControl class="vp-raw" />